Pinehurst Point Course at Atascocita Country Club Ratings & Reviews

 Course: the courses I played were nice.
 I thought the front nine (black) was more challenging than the back (red) despite the lack of bunkers.
 Hole layout was fairly simple and easy to get used to.
 This course doesn’t seem to have one of those quirky “local knowledge” type holes.
 Fairways were in good shape, and greens rolled fast, and if anything had some comical slopes in them.
 I enjoyed the courses save for the painted greens (fertilizer or artificial color I’m not sure).

 Value: again, I appreciate the discount for walking, but I chuckled at how it was some special deal rather than a standard practice.
-I’ve played many places where there’s always a reduced rate for walking without having to be made to feel like you were get special treatment.
+I’ve played many places where there’s always a reduced rate for walking without having to be made to feel like you were getting special treatment.
 You use less course resources, you get a discount.
 Simple.
-I think if I’d actually been able to finish my round (quit in the fairway of 18, and almost did so sooner) I would say I’d try it again, but I don’t particularly care for a course where the marshal is just riding around saying hi to people and not enforcing proper pace.
-I walked in four and a half goes what should have taken three and a half.
+I think if I’d actually been able to finish my round (quit in the fairway of 18, and almost did so sooner) I would say I’d try it again, but I don’t particularly care for a course where the marshal is just riding around saying hi to people and not enforcing proper pace of play.
+I walked in 4.5 hours what should have taken 3.5.

 As is, I won’t be playing here again, and I won’t recommend it to anyone, especially on weekends.